kaikue/MagicOfTheStars/README.md

 ### Movement
 - Climb up ground tiles if player is more than halfway up tile and has free space above it?
-- Take velocity of moving platforms (grounds and walls?)
+- Take velocity of moving platforms
 	- should add velocity of platform after jump?
 	- moving platform nodes
 	- use most recent last platform to have player standing mostly on it (currently sticks on corner of player)